 Unlike most other countries around the world, South Africa has not one but three capital cities.
 More precisely, the government branches are divided among three major South African cities: Pretoria, Cape Town, and Bloemfontein.
+This concept dates back to the creation of the Union of South Africa, where conflicting views on which city should hold the capital led to this compromise.
+Much like the very idea of the balance of powers, leaders of early South Africa decided that having all government centralized in one place could give that place too much power, so it divided the branches among three provinces.

 Pretoria, located in the Gauteng Province, is the administrative capital and the seat of the President of the Cabinet, that is the executive branch.
 Pretoria is often considered the de facto national capital, and was the capital of Apartheid South Africa.
 This city is the headquarters for many government departments, as well as foreign embassies.